wtdcode/libafl_simd_bench/Readme.md

 |-|-|-|-|
 |12.641|2.620|2.674|2.870|

-On m2 pro with `16384` repetitions.
+On m2 pro with `16384` repetitions (macOS doesn't us to bind to a single core so the results might be not accurate)

 |Naive|`std::simd::u8x16`|`wide::u8x16`|`wide::u8x32`|
 |-|-|-|-|